kodadot/developers/docs/beginner-intro.md

 ## Decentralization and nodes...what the heck does this mean?

 ## What is a block?
 What is the chain?

 ## How does a transaction work?
 What is mining?

+## Exchanges

+When the number of digitalassets exploded, so did all the different ways to exchange one for another.

+Cryptocurrency exchanges, which are systems where you could send some digital assets and receive tens of different assets on the other end, sprung up everywhere.

+Exchanges are like stock brokers that allow you to securely trade cryptocurrencies for other cryptocurrencies and also for fiat money (dollars, euros and so on).

+It's important to note, that you only trully own your digital assets(cryptocurrencies) when you store them on a hardware or software wallet